 The nine chapters are summarised as follows:

-Chapter 2 on the Applied Physics in Mechatronic Systems is the first of a series of chapters on the theory behind controlled motion systems.
-After an introduction to some relevant items from the mechanical domain, like coordinate systems and the physical laws on force and motion, the chapter introduces the core physics of electricity and magnetism as applied in mechatronic positioning systems.
+Chapter 2 on the applied physics in mechatronic systems is the first of a series of chapters on the theory that is applied in controlled motion systems.
+After an introduction to some relevant items from the mechanical domain, like coordinate systems and the physical laws on force and motion, the chapter introduces the theory on electricity and magnetism, essential element in a mechatronic positioning system.
 This is followed by a section on signal theory and wave propagation.
-This chapter explains why the properties of mechatronics are so often described in frequency responses next to the real-world time-domain related responses.
-The chapter also introduces the mathematical background of different graphical representations of frequency responses, which are used in several chapters of this book.
-For reasons of historic consciousness with most physical units the scientists who borrowed their name to the units are mentioned with the period they lived in.
+This chapter explains the reason why the properties of mechatronics are so often described in the frequency domain next to the more mechanical oriented time-related step and impulse responses.
+The chapter also introduces different graphical representations of frequency responses, which are used in several chapters of this book.

-The core of a mechatronic system is the mechanical structure that represents the real hardware.
-In most cases the dynamic properties of this structure determine the ultimately achievable control performance.
+The hard-core of a mechatronic system is still the mechanical structure that represents the real hardware, which has to be fully mastered when positioning objects in a controlled way.
+In most cases, the dynamic properties of this structure determine the achievable control performance.
 Expert knowledge of this field is a prerequisite for a mechatronic designer.
-For that reason Chapter 3 deals with these Dynamics of Motion Systems and mainly concentrates on the vibrational properties of standard mechanical elements consisting of a multitude of springs, bodies and dampers.
+For that reason Chapter 3 deals with these dynamics of motion systems and mainly concentrates on the vibrational properties of standard mechanical elements consisting of a multitude of springs, bodies and dampers.
 It includes a more in depth treatise of modal decomposition, a method to describe the dynamic response to external forces by means of individual vibration modes, which allow to optimise the structural dynamics for controlled motion.

-The important field of Motion Control in Chapter 4 is directly related to the mechanical dynamics.
-This chapter introduces both feedforward control for following a known trajectory and feedback control to cope with unknown disturbances and unstable systems.
-The presented treatise of the working principle and tuning of the still widely used PID controllers gives the required background knowledge to achieve a good controller design.
-The practice of loop-shaping for optimising a PID feedback controller is introduced and the design steps to an optimal PID-controller are clearly presented.
-Also an introduction is given in state-space control with direct pole placement as this method plays an increasing role in the design of mechatronic systems where computer simulations and optimisation algorithms have largely replaced experimental design.
-A strong emphasis is given to the physical aspects of control.
+Directly related to the mechanical dynamics is the important field of motion control in Chapter 4.
+This chapter concentrates on a thorough understanding of the working principle and tuning of the still widely used PID controllers.
+The practice of loop-shaping for optimising a feedback controller is introduced as it is widely used.
+Also an introduction is given in state-space control with direct pole placement as this method plays an increasing role in the design of mechatronic systems.
+A strong emphasis is put on the physical aspects of control.
 It is shown that feedback control adds virtual elements from the mechanical domain to the system, like springs and dampers together with new elements like an integrator and observer.

-Chapter 5 on Electromechanic Actuators focuses on linear actuators rather than standard rotating motors for several reasons.
-First of all many books exist describing the application of these standard motors, while secondly in most cases they require transmissions.
-Finally they are aimed to be used in off-the-shelf design solutions with limited performance specifications which is not the scope of this book on high-performance mechatronics.
-This chapter presents both electromagnetic actuators and piezoelectric actuators as the latter are increasingly applied in precision mechatronic systems.
+With this purpose in mind, Chapter 5 first presents linear electromechanic actuators.
+This chapter focuses on electromagnetic actuators while also piezoelectric actuators are presented as these are increasingly applied in precision mechatronic systems.
 This chapter will help in the selection process of actuation systems and creates a knowledge base for further study on the subject.
 Also the relation with power-amplifier constraints, which are presented in the following chapter, is made clear.

-Chapter 6 on Analogue Electronics in Mechatronic Systems presents the applied electronics for measurement and power conversion and starts at a very basic level with passive components, because most mechanical engineers have hardly any knowledge about electronics.
+Chapter 6 deals with analogue electronics for measurement and power and starts at a very basic level with passive components because most mechanical engineering students have hardly any knowledge about electronics.
 The introduction of the active components leads to their application in the basic design of the operational amplifier, the most universal and widely used analogue electronic building block.
-The last section in this large chapter gives an overview of the basic design of power amplifiers, which act as the energy supplying interface between the controller and the actuators.
+The last section in this large chapter gives an overview of the basic design of power amplifiers, which act as the interface between the controller and the actuators.

-Chapter 7 on Optics in Mechatronic Systems gives an introduction to the important field of optics from the perspective of a mechatronic designer.
-The application of optics has become a main driver of mechatronic advancement in the past decades.
+Optics has become a main driver of mechatronic advancement in the past decades.
 Firstly it is an application area where mechatronics are used to control and correct optical properties of imaging systems and other instrumentation.
-Secondly, optics are used to determine distances and dimensions in a plurality of sensors, which enables the designer to create measurement systems with extreme precision.
+Secondly, optics are used to determine distances in a plurality of sensors, which enables us to create measurement systems with extreme precision.
+For these reasons Chapter 7 gives an introduction to optics from the perspective of a mechatronic designer.
 Starting with basic physics on optics with sources and the duality of light, an overview of geometrical and physical optics is presented including limiting factors for the performance of imaging systems.
 The chapter concludes with an introduction on adaptive optics.

-Chapter 8 on Measurement in Mechatronic Systems presents the basic principles of sensors for force and dynamic position measurement based on several physical principles including strain-, inductive-, capacitive- and optical sensors.
+Chapter 8 presents the basic principles of sensors for force and dynamic position measurements based on several physical principles including strain-, inductive-, capacitive- and optical sensors.
 The theory in this chapter will enable the first selection of suitable sensors when designing a mechatronic system.
 Laser interferometry and encoders will also be presented as these are most frequently applied in high precision mechatronic systems.
 Even though metrology in general will be shortly touched, the chapter concentrates on measurement for control.
 For this reason also the principle of dynamic error budgeting is included, a statistical method to determine the total error in a dynamic precision system from contributions of different error sources.

-As closure of the book Chapter 9 on Precision Positioning in Wafer Scanners presents the mechatronic design in the exposure machines of ASML, where all theory is applied to its most extreme level.
+As closure of the book Chapter 9 presents the mechatronic design for precision positioning in waferscanners where all theory is applied to its most extreme level.
 This chapter includes the basic design of positioning stages, the need for and active control of vibration isolation, and the motion control approach to achieve a position accuracy of less them a nanometre at speeds of more than 1 m/s and accelerations of more than 30 m/s2.
-Even though the presented material reflects the situation of several years ago it is still relevant for present day engineers as the design principles as described in this book are still applied.